G (New York City Subway service): 1960s to 1990s

 On April 27, 2003, Saturday morning and afternoon G service was decreased, with service running every 12 minutes instead of every 8 minutes, and Sunday afternoon service was decreased to run every 12 minutes instead of every 10 minutes.
 In addition, Saturday morning and afternoon G trains turned out of service at Fourth Avenue instead of Church Avenue.

 On July 5, 2009, the G was once again extended south at all times to Church Avenue.
 This was required for overhaul of the Culver Viaduct, which caused the express tracks at Smith–Ninth Streets and Fourth Avenue/Ninth Street—used to switch G trains between tracks after they terminated at Smith–Ninth Streets—to be temporarily taken out of service.
 This had several benefits.
 First, five stations previously served by only the F train had more frequent service.
 Additionally, riders from northern Brooklyn and Long Island City had a direct route to Kensington.
 Finally, since the Church Avenue terminal had four tracks to store terminating G trains, as opposed to only one storage track at Smith–9th Streets, this reduced delays on both services because terminating G trains could switch to the storage tracks without having to wait in the station for another train to leave, as had occurred at Smith–Ninth Street.
-On July 19, 2012, MTA officials made this extension permanent because it provided more direct connections between Kensington and north Brooklyn.
+On July 19, 2012, MTA officials made this extension permanent.
+This reduced the need for riders from Park Slope and Kensington to make multiple train transfers to get to northern Brooklyn and Long Island City.

-Due to the MTA's financial crisis in the late 2000s, as well as continued capacity issues on the IND Queens Boulevard Line, the G was to be cut back from Forest Hills–71st Avenue to Court Square at all times beginning June 27, 2010.
-However, due to planned track repairs during the times the G normally ran on the Queens Boulevard Line, it ceased running on that line on April 19.
-In addition, train headways were increased, which inconvenienced about 201,000 weekly commuters since they had to wait longer for G trains.
+Due to the MTA's financial crisis in the late 2000s, as well as continued capacity issues on the IND Queens Boulevard Line, the G was to be cut back from Forest Hills–71st Avenue to Court Square permanently beginning June 27, 2010.
+However, due to planned track repairs during the times the G normally ran on the Queens Boulevard Line, service along the line last ran on April 19.
+In addition, train frequencies were decreased, which inconvenienced about 201,000 weekly commuters since they had to wait longer for G trains.

 Flood waters from Hurricane Sandy caused significant damage to the Greenpoint Tubes under the Newtown Creek.
 Although the G was back in service days after the hurricane, the tube needed permanent repairs.
 To allow for these repairs, G service ran only between Nassau Avenue and Church Avenue for twelve weekends between July and December 2013.
 This schedule was also in effect daily between July 25 and September 2, 2014.
+Service was also suspended on parts of the G route from June 28 to September 3, 2024, as part of a project to automate the Crosstown and Culver lines.